-Before diving into home remedies for bed bugs, it's important to point out that bed bugs are extremely difficult to get rid of.
-Despite best intentions and efforts, bed bug control is very complex, and not taking the thorough steps for control will likely result in an unresolved problem.
+Before diving into home remedies for bed bugs, it's important for homeowners to understand that bed bugs are extremely difficult to get rid of.
+Despite best intentions and efforts, bed bug control is very complex, and not taking the proper steps for control will likely result in an unresolved or worsening problem.

 If you have any DIY experience, it may sound enticing to try home remedies to get rid of bed bugs.
 But bed bug control is just not something that should be DIY-ed.

 Before turning to home remedies to get rid of bed bugs, it's important to have all the facts.
 Let's start by gaining a firmer understanding of the signs of a bed bug infestation.

 There are many commonly-used home remedies out there for killing bed bugs.
 But some of these are simply unproven, and others can be dangerous.
 Let's break down these remedies and their issues.

 While efficient for killing or repelling insects interested in fabrics, mothballs are ineffective for combating bed bugs.
-In fact, after one week evaluating two popular mothball products, the moth balls killed less than 50% of the bed bugs, according to Rutgers University's New Jersey Agricultural Experiment Station.
-And the mothballs had no significant effect on bed bug eggs.
+In fact, after one week of evaluating two popular mothball products, the moth balls killed less than 50% of the bed bugs, according to Rutgers University's New Jersey Agricultural Experiment Station.
+Not to mention, the mothballs had no significant effect on bed bug eggs.

 Mothballs can also be dangerous.
 They are toxic and come with label instructions that must be followed, and using them for the purpose of bed bug control is not an intended use.

 Not only does it have low efficacy, but rubbing alcohol is also flammable.
 When improperly used, rubbing alcohol can be a fire hazard and should never be utilized to try killing bed bugs.

 Despite being readily available and in abundant supply from many distributors, these so-called "pest repellers" are completely unproven.
 They simply do not work on bed bugs.
 In fact, the Entomological Society of America says that bed bugs aren't repelled at all by these devices.
-The study reports that four pest repellers on the market and not a single one affected bed bug behavior.
-In some cases, they may even create additional bed bug harborage.
+The study reports that four pest repellers on the market were examined and not a single one affected bed bug behavior.

 Essential oils have flooded the market recently, with people singing their praises for everything from stress relief to weight management.
-However, claiming that oils kill bed bugs is another matter.
-There are some essential oils for bed bug treatment out there in the market, but they require no efficacy testing and are not registered by the EPA.
-Another point of reference from the aforementioned Rutgers University study referenced above evaluated the efficacy of nine essential oils, and it didn't reveal any as having an impact on bed bug mortality.
-Similar to rubbing alcohol, essential oils have to be applied directly to the bed bugs, which don't address the bed bugs you don't see, which is the bigger problem.
+However, claiming that oils can kill bed bugs is incorrect and misleading.
+There are some essential oils for bed bug treatment available for purchase, but they require no efficacy testing and are not registered by the EPA.
+Another point of reference from the aforementioned Rutgers University study evaluated the efficacy of nine essential oils, revealing that they had no bed bug mortality.
+Similar to rubbing alcohol, essential oils have to be applied directly to the bed bugs, addressing only a small part of the problem.

 Although widely used as a home remedy to kill bed bugs, research conducted by Ohio State University indicates that foggers are completely ineffective.
 So while some consumers consider foggers a low-cost alternative to professional bed bug control services, they're actually a waste of money.
-Also, it's important to follow the label instructions, or else these foggers can be misused and become dangerous.
+Also, it's important to follow the label instructions, because foggers can be misused and become dangerous.